cdsap/ExamplesPresentationIO/README.md

 ### Plugins

-LibraryCommonPlugin: Used by lib1 and lib2
+LibraryCommonPlugin: Simple plugin encapsulating values for Android Lib configurations.
+Used by lib1 and lib2

-LibraryCommonPluginWithExtension: Used by lib3
+LibraryCommonPluginWithExtension: Plugin tying to use Property extensions to define the dsl.
+Used by lib3

 #### LibraryCommonPlugin